mchav/mchav.github.io/_posts/2016-8-21-simulating-readline.md

 I wrote the [with tool](https://github.com/mchav/With) with these features in mind.
 `with` uses a `while` loop and bash's builtin command `read` to simulate a REPL.
-Adding history to the program was a simple command call, and supporting execution of arbitrary shell commands required a little (eval trickery)[https://github.com/mchav/with/issues/23].
+Adding history to the program was a simple command call, and supporting execution of arbitrary shell commands required a little [eval trickery](https://github.com/mchav/with/issues/23).

 The third feature, what has since become my holy grail, is tab completion in bash.